-- Paul, a prisoner of Jesus Christ, and Timothy our brother, unto Philemon our dearly beloved, and fellowlabourer, - And to our beloved Apphia, and Archippus our fellowsoldier, and to the church in thy house: Philemon v1-2 - Apphia wife of Philemon?
+- Apphia wife of Philemon?
 If so, in charge of the household duties for slaves - Her response would be key - Archippus Son of Philemon?
-If so, not the order he is listed after his parents!
+If so, not the order - he is listed after his parents!

-Paul, a prisoner of Jesus Christ, and Timothy our brother, unto Philemon our dearly beloved, and fellowlabourer,

-And to our beloved Apphia, and Archippus our fellowsoldier, and to the church in thy house:
+- Paul, a prisoner of Jesus Christ, and Timothy our brother, unto Philemon our dearly beloved, and fellowlabourer, - And to our beloved Apphia, and Archippus our fellowsoldier, and to the church in thy house:

-We are to be living Epistles

-"Ye are our epistle written in our hearts, known and read of all men" 2 Cor 3:2

-Philemon v1-2

-Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of the living God; not in tables of stone, but in fleshy tables of the heart.
+- We are to be living Epistles - "Ye are our epistle written in our hearts, known and read of all men" 2 Cor 3:2 - Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of the living God; not in tables of stone, but in fleshy tables of the heart.
 2 Cor 3:3